Essex Arts and Cultural Fund

-The Essex County Council Arts and Cultural fund has been designed to help organisations and practitioners to deliver a broad and exciting range of work and activity to engage with and bring communities together.
+Now in its third year, the Essex County Council Arts and Cultural Fund supports organisations and creative practitioners to deliver a broad and exciting range of work and activity to engage with and bring communities in Essex together.
+Applications for this round are now live until Monday 11 December 2023 at 11.59pm.

 Who is eligible?